uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/programming-languages.md

 # Python version

-The following Python code is written for version 3 Python, but will also work with version 2.
+The following Python code is written for Python version 3, but will also work with version 2.

 {panel end}